?

 Staff

-The hospital palliative care service is comprised of specialist doctors and nurses trained in palliative care.
+The hospital palliative care service is comprised of specialist doctors, nurses and a pharmacist trained in palliative care.
 They liaise with ward teams including social workers, needs assessors and chaplains, to provide you with the best possible care while you are in hospital and to prepare discharge back to your home, residential care, or transfer to hospices and to other locations in Auckland.

 Referral Expectations